 Reputational risk is the risk of losses due to the negative public view on the operational (technical) stability of the Group, its service quality and business in general.
 In order to avoid such losses the Group constantly monitor its appearance in media along with internal processes using the methodology of assessment the impact of each event.
 The major source of reputational risk is realization of operational risk, specifically when it becomes public.
 Thus, all actions taken to prevent the Group from operational risk at the same time help to decrease the level of reputational risk.

-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (continued)

-34. Offsetting of financial instruments
+30. Offsetting of financial instruments

 Gross claims and liabilities with individual counterparties under CCP currency transactions are offset in accordance with IAS 32.